Join us in strengthening the farmers’ market community in Maine at the 2020 Maine Farmers’ Market Convention.

 - Working together as a cooperative team – By working together, we can lighten the load, share decision making, increase our sales and have fun!
 Through this interactive workshop, you can work with your market team or individually to look at ways that you can develop effective cooperative structures that are participatory and efficient.
 We will look at ways you can cooperate within your market and cooperate together with markets in your area or county.
 You will walk away with a plan that you can bring back to your market to increase cooperation and clarity around your organizational structure.

-- Institutional Partnerships – Behind every farmers’ market is a community partnership – whether it’s for volunteers, financial sponsorship, access to property, fiscal sponsorship, entertainment or promotions.
+- Partnerships for your market – Behind every farmers’ market is a community partnership – whether it’s for volunteers, financial sponsorship, access to property, fiscal sponsorship, entertainment or promotions.
 Partnerships can leverage a lot of good for your market and the surrounding community.
-This session will showcase some successful institutional partnerships from a few markets in Maine.
+This session will showcase some successful partnerships from a few markets in Maine.
 See how markets and local partners work together to further each others’ mission and support thriving farmers’ markets.
 Staff from MaineGeneral will also give advice on best practices for approaching institutional partners.

 - Low-income food access models – There are a variety of ways to make your market more welcoming to people with limited financial resources.
 What’s the best fit for you and your market?